 5. To the Auxiliary unit, enter the calibration password with the SCPI command, CAL:PASS "5000".
 6. Perform the alignment with the SCPI command, CAL:PHASE <numeric value>, where the numeric value is derived from phase measurement using the phase meter.
 Initially, set the phase to zero with the SCPI command, CAL:PHASE 0.
 Record the phase angle reading from the phase meter, and then enter a numeric value of opposite polarity to the reading from the phase meter: e.g., if reading is +5°, enter -5°.
 Iteratively enter numeric values to produce the lowest phase reading.
 The phase might have to be incremented in steps of 0.2° to account for the phase resolution.
 Align for the lowest phase reading of < 0.5°.
-7. Repeat Step-4 through Step-6 for output frequencies in the Master unit of 50 Hz, 100 Hz, 500 Hz, 1200 Hz, and 5000 Hz (with SCPI command, FREQ <n>), or the highest frequency of the particular power source model being aligned.
-8. The calibration coefficients could be verified with the SCPI query, CAL:PHASE?.
-First cycle the AC input power off then on, and then send the command, CAL:PHASE?.
+7. Repeat Step 4 and 5 for output frequencies in the Master unit of 50 Hz, 100 Hz, 500 Hz, 1200 Hz, and 5000 Hz, or the highest frequency of the particular power source model being aligned.
+8. The calibration coefficients could be verified with the SCPI query, CAL:PHASE?
+EXT.
 The command will return a command-separated number sequence of calibration coefficients with the following format: f1,data1,f2,data2,f3,data3,f4,data4,f5,data5,f6,data6,current-cal.